FAIRmat-NFDI/nyaml/README.md

 - **Optionality**: By default, all fields, groups, and attributes in application definitions are required, except those explicitly marked as recommended or optional.

-- **Special Keywords**: Keywords can be used as children of groups, fields, and attributes to specify their properties.
+- **Special Keywords**: There exists a set of special keywords that can be used as children of groups, fields, and attributes to specify their properties.
 These elements are nodes of the XML tree.

 ### Doc Structure